How To Get Rid Of Cellulite With Onnafit

 How does electrostimulation work?

-Electrostimulation for cellulite uses special pants with electrodes that send mild electrical impulses to the skin.
-These impulses trigger small muscle contractions that boost circulation and may help improve connective tissue and reduce fluid retention, giving the skin a smoother look.
+Electrostimulation for cellulite uses specialized garments with electrodes that send gentle electrical pulses to specific areas of the body.
+These pulses cause light muscle contractions that can improve blood circulation, support connective tissue, and reduce fluid retention, helping the skin look smoother and more even.

 Benefits of electrostimulation to combat cellulite